 - then hit a golf ball with your club (replicating that throwing speed with a smooth, soft swing controlling the clubhead)

 Do this ten times.
-Notice how you now have a much better feel for the speed the ball should be travelling when you hit it?
+Notice how you now have a much better feel for the speed the ball should be traveling when you hit it?

 Close eyes chipping drill